habibaadam/react-weather-app/README.md

 Visit [http://localhost:3000](http://localhost:3000) in your browser.
 This app will later on be deployed and a link of it will be presented soon.

+## Contributions
+ This project is complelety open sourced, if you want to add more features, send me a [DM](https://www.linkedin.com/in/habiba-adam-salisu-570555267)